 9. Ivor Rowe Rockpool

-This natural, shallow rock pool in Sydney might be one of the smallest but it’s still one of the best watering holes tucked away in the city with lovely views over the beach.
+This natural, shallow rock pool in Sydney might be one of the smallest but it’s still one of the best hidden gems in the city, with lovely views over the beach.
 The scenic spot is ideal if you’re looking to cool down on a hot day or a quick, refreshing dip.
 It’s best accessed through the Bunya Parade in South Coogee.
 Get more information about it here.

 Distance: Less than 30 minutes from Sydney CBD